DEAR FAMILY (***Revised: Clean Version***)

 I’m not saying all this to make you feel bad, God forbid you feel bad, I’m saying this because I STILL NEED YOU.
 You weren’t put in my life by mistake and what I’m going through physically and mentally is frightening and heart-breaking and I need you here by my side.
 You think you don’t have time to see me through all these surgeries and diagnoses, I don’t either.
 There’s so much more that I wanted to do with my life and now I just want to hold my head up without pain.
 I NEED you to change your heart towards me and all that I’m going through.
 I need you to call me, and just love on me.
 I need you to remind me of all that I am, despite my pain – that I’m stronger than I often feel like I am.
 I need you to remind me that there is still value to me still being here on earth.
 Because in those dark moments, when I look at all I’ve lost and everything that my family has lost through this fight, I need to hear it in someone’s voice besides my own.
 I need you to remind me how important it is that I fight this vigilantly, so that if God forbid one of my kids have to fight this fight, I will be the best possible advocate I can be for them.
 They’ve missed out on so much with me being sick.
 And should my fight on earth come to an end, I need you to stick to them like glue, and help them know how fantastic they are and that they’re not alone.
 Remind them that their stronger than they think, just like their warrior mom!
 Remind them that they have a purpose and a destiny to fulfill on earth, and to not to let anything stand in the way of that.
 If they get knocked down, pull them up again, every single time!
 Don’t worry, I’m not planning on going anywhere, this isn’t a suicide note or anything.
 I still have every intention of changing this fight of mine and winning it.
 But it’s hard sometimes and I really need you to fully understand how much I NEED YOU!
 Help me win this!

-***Michelle originally wrote this on Facebook in 2016 and the response from the Chiari community was astounding.
+***Michelle originally wrote this on Facebook in 2016, with tears streaming down her face.
+The response from the Chiari community was astounding.
 What was astounding was not that so many liked it, but that so many Chiarians resonated with the heartbreak of it.
 It has been slightly edited for publishing.
 It was originally written with explicit language, that we at Chiari Bridges felt was a “most accurate” representation of the raw emotions that so many of us feel when we encounter these types of struggles in our family dynamics.
 However, this “clean” version is being created, for those to that are not comfortable sharing content with “strong language,” but still relate to the article and wish to share it.

 The original (explicit version) of this article.